 In 2013, Jerry Givens told The Guardian, “If I had known what I had to go through as an executioner, I wouldn’t have done it.
 You can’t tell me I can take the life of people and go home and be normal.”

 He now works with a group trying to get the death penalty abolished.

-Within a short space of time he suffered three severe heart attacks and no longer supports the death penalty.
+Within a short space of time, he suffered three severe heart attacks, and he no longer supports the death penalty.